Posts

 Other complications

-When can an epidural NOT be used?
+When is an epidural NOT an option?

-• Have low platelet counts
+• With heavy bleeding or low platelet counts

-• Epidural space cannot be located by the physician
+• The epidural space cannot be located

 Disclaimer